Diary of a Network Geek

 Security Information

-Filed under: Geek Work — Posted by the Network Geek during the Hour of the Sheep which is in the early afternoon or 10:24 am for you boring, normal people.
+Filed under: Geek Work — Posted by the Network Geek during the Hour of the Snake which is mid-morning or 10:24 am for you boring, normal people.

 Okay, so it’s focused on computer security, but it’s still good!